syncfusion-content/wpf-docs/wpf/DockingManager/State-Persistence.md

 **Save** **and** **Load** **using** **Bin**

-DockingManager allows to load and save the dock state in the bin file.
+DockingManager allows you to load and save the dock state in the bin file.

 {% highlight c# %}

-//Shows the load and save dockstate in bindary formatter
+//Shows the load and save dockstate in bindary formatter.

 BinaryFormatter format = new BinaryFormatter();